OUTsurance Holdings

 OUTsurance Holdings Limited, commonly referred to as OUTsurance, is a subsidiary of OUTsurance Group Limited (OUTsure, a JSE listed entity), a South African based financial services investment holding company.
-OUTsurance Holdings Limited was formed in 1998 and is an unlisted public company with headquarters in Centurion, South Africa.
-It is a financial services holding company based in South Africa, with subsidiaries in Australia and New Zealand.
+OUTsurance Holdings Limited was formed in 1998 with headquarters in Centurion, South Africa.
+It is a financial services holding company based in South Africa, with subsidiaries in Australia and Ireland.

-OUTsurance subsidiaries offer various short and long-term insurance as well as investment products to individual and corporate customers.
+OUTsurance subsidiaries offer various short and long-term insurance to individual and corporate customers.